canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 ## Strategic Fit

-Digital Standards

-The [OneGC Digital Architectural Standard] asks that you "Build and develop open":

-- Actively use and contribute to open source tools and solutions
-- Develop in the open by sharing and reusing all types of code and platform configuration

-notes:

-- Interoperability, flexibility, modularity, etc.
+> notes: Interoperability, flexibility, modularity, etc.
-- Alignment with international community

-The GC Digital Playbook includes principles on the [use of open standards](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/6-use-open-standards-solutions.html) to ensure your system works and communicates with other products or systems, and can easily be upgraded and expanded; the use of OSS since, by their nature, publicly available specifications, and the availability of their source code promotes open, democratic debate around their specifications, making them both more robust and interoperable; and [working in the open](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/5-work-in-open-by-default.html) by making source code open and reusable under an appropriate open source software licence, so that other developers can benefit from your work and build on it.
+The GC Digital Playbook includes principles on the [use of open standards](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/6-use-open-standards-solutions.html) to ensure your system works and communicates with other products or systems, and can easily be upgraded and expanded; the [use of OSS](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/6-use-open-standards-solutions.html) since, by their nature, they are publicly available specifications, and the availability of their source code promotes open, democratic debate around their specifications, making them both more robust and interoperable; and [working in the open](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/5-work-in-open-by-default.html) by making source code open and reusable under an appropriate open source software licence, so that other developers can benefit from your work and build on it.

+There are great opportunities to learn and engage with our D7 partners, for example by aligning and collaborating with the [UK Open Standards Board](https://www.gov.uk/government/groups/open-standards-board) on selecting open standards for government.

 ## Detailed Description of the Business Need